 Compensation paid by the entity for personal services rendered, whether current or deferred, and whether in the form of salary, bonuses or fringe benefits, is community property.
-But payments by the entity for use of the owner's capital investment, such as ordinary dividends, are community property in some, but separate property in the other community property states.
+But payments by the entity for use of the owner's capital investment, such as ordinary dividends, are community property in Texas, Idaho and Louisiana, but separate property in the other community property states.
+See IV, A, supra.
 Distributions upon liquidation of the entity may be separate or community, depending upon the exact nature of the distribution and the character of the ownership interest.